AdobeDocs/cc-everywhere/src/pages/guides/tutorials/generate-image.md

 TODO: insert image

-When clicking the **Generate Image** button, the Adobe Express Generate Image module will launch, showing the [Community Wall](../concepts/generate-image-v2.md#community-wall).
-Users can browse the gallery, select an image, and use its prompt as a starting point for their own image generation.
+When clicking the **Generate Image** button, the Adobe Express Generate Image module will launch, showing the [Community Wall](../concepts/generate-image-v2.md#community-wall)—optionally, populated with your own pictures.
+Users can browse the gallery, select an image, and use its prompt as a starting point for their own generation.

 The sample project will handle the file transfer between Adobe Express and the web page hosting it, and the generated image will be displayed in lieu of the placeholder.